 The flashlight is made for astronomy so the light emitted by the flashlight is faint.
 It is perfect for reading notes or planisphere but not for navigating in the dark.

-It will filter out all the other wavelength of light and only allow red light to pass, which is exactly what we want.
+It will filter out all the other wavelengths from the white light and only allow the red light to pass through, this is exactly what we want.